gauthamp10/teched2025-XP264/README.md

   installing the oidc-login plugin | |
   install view-serviceaccount-kubeconfig plugin | |

   * Github actions (GHA).
 You may run the GHA-based exercises direclty from a browser on the laptop from your forked repository.
-Alternatively, you may use VSCode terminal and other plugins you may be familiar with.
+  * Alternatively, you may use VSCode on your teched laptop terminal and other plugins you may be familiar with.

-  * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components like SAP Cloud Logging, SAP HANA Cloud and others.
+  * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components like
+   - SAP Cloud Identity Services (SAP IAS),
+   - SAP Cloud Logging,
+   - SAP HANA Cloud,
+   - others.
   * All the SAP Kyma environments have been configured to the same template (via terraform automation).
-    * Each SAP Kyma kubernetes cluster offers the same setup (with very minor differences)...

   * Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application which follows BTP multitenancy paradigm.